jpbruinsslot/docker-django/README.md

 [![Circle CI](https://circleci.com/gh/niieani/docker-django.svg?style=shield)](https://circleci.com/gh/niieani/docker-django)

-A project to get you started with Docker and Django.
-This is mainly made to serve as an example for you to hack on.
+A production-quality, hackable project to get you started with Docker and Django.
 I don't claim that this is the correct way to setup a system with Django and Docker, and if you have any suggestions, please fork the project, send a pull-request or create an issue.
 See the issues for the things I'm working on now.

 Stack that is being used: Docker, Docker Compose, Nginx, Django, uWSGI, Postgresql